ethan-dsouza-dev/Draw-Generator/README.md

 # Draw-Generator
-An automation script that generates a teams of four for golf tournaments with automated data collection through online forms.
+An automation script that generates teams of four for golf tournaments with automated data collection via GCloud forms.